Novi Oaks Charter Chapter

 MEMBERSHIP COSTS:

 Chapter Annual Dues: $ 24 (prorated at $2 per month from August 1 through July 31).
-Click the "Member Access" page to pay the local dues.
+Chapter dues are paid on the "Member Access" page

 Changing Women's Lives . . . .
 One Woman at a Time.
 TM